 In Sessions, choreographer-director Carl Knif asks whether a performance setting can induce the same level of trust as that of a relationship of care.
-The piece also centres the relationship between music and movement as well as the interaction and kinetic communication and empathy between dancers.
+The piece also centers the relationship between music and movement as well as the interaction and kinetic communication and empathy between dancers.

 The musical starting point of Sessions is Franz Schubert’s String Quintet in C Major.
 In addition, the performance examines the relationship between the performers and the audience.
 It discusses the contemporary human and their longings, shortcomings, needs, fears, and hopes.
 The performance addresses the encounter and the non-encounter, as well as the human and societal implications of these.